If there is a Canada Post labour disruption:

 Families who are receiving SSAH can be reimbursed for 3 types of categories.

-Support to participate in day-to-day activities
+Support for the child to participate in day-to-day activities

 • support that helps the child with their daily routines